 The county clerk of the county in which the school district is domiciled, for administrative purposes, shall file certified copies of the results and a certification of the outcome of each race or issue with each nondomicile county clerk in which any part of the school district lies.
-[A.C.A. § 6-14-115 as amended by Act 552 of 2019]
+[A.C.A. § 6-14-115]